Skip to main content

 Know what you need to apply.

 You must hold a bachelor’s degree in any field from an accredited institution.
-You will need to include a personal statement, résumé, two letters of recommendation, a portfolio, official academic transcripts, and a non-refundable $60 application fee.
+You will need to include a personal statement, résumé, a portfolio, official academic transcripts, and a non-refundable $75 application fee.
 The GRE/GMAT is not required.
 International students must provide TOEFL or IELTS scores.
 You can find detailed application information in the International Applications section.

 • STEP 02